What are

 It is social because it requires the participation of real people who represent different groups and organizations.
 We call it a simulation because it represents a carefully selected real-world situation or a process, enabling participants to actively operate its key elements and make claims about how they work.
 This simulated reality is created through the use of game elements (roles, problem cards, pictures, tokens, boards, etc.).

-All types of simulations offer a combination of science-based and relational problem solving.
-They include game-like elements to structure communication and feedback mechanisms to trigger reflection and deep learning.
+All types of social simulations created by the Centre for Systems Solutions offer a combination of science-based and relational problem-solving.
+They include game-like elements to structure communication, and feedback mechanisms to trigger reflection and deep learning.
 For a few hours, stakeholders with various experiences and values take on specific roles (either mock or real), representing different sectors, e.g. research, administration, business, NGOs.
 They interact with each other in a shared, safe environment that reflects key aspects of the real world.
 In this simulated reality, they have a chance to find solutions to real problems, confront opposing views, and solve conflicts via negotiations and dialogue.
 Together, they creatively test new approaches and instantly face the outcomes of their decisions.

 The conversations that occur and the pathways that appear while using simulation enable participants to expand and revise their worldviews.
 They help surface misconceptions and trigger dialogue and experimentation.
 The common experience eliminates barriers among diverse parties, enhancing trust and understanding.

-The tools were used within numbers of workshops all over the world.
+The tools were used within many workshops, conferences, and courses all over the world.

 Formal Education